Purple mattress review in brief

 Height: 9.5 inches

 Price bracket: Upper mid-range

 Sizes: Twin, twin XL, full, queen, king, Cal king, split king

-On top of the Purple mattress there’s a soft, cooling, knit top cover that’s non-toxic and fire retardant.
-This breathable soft flex cover is designed to promote airflow, and it can be removed, although Purple recommends spot-cleaning any spills rather than putting it in the washing machine (if you do, it’ll shrink and lose its plush sensation).
+On top of the grid layer is a stretchy knit cover (1) that's designed to flex with the mattress beneath, so you get the full adaptive benefits.
+Although it can be removed, Purple recommends spot-cleaning any spills rather than putting it in the washing machine (if you do, it’ll shrink and lose its softness).
 You can also keep it safe from stains by purchasing a mattress protector.

 |Twin||38” x 75”||9.25”||Not listed|

 |Split Cal king||76” x 80”||9.25”||2 packages 70 lbs each|

 Purple mattress review: Price and deals

 - A mid-range mattress that's on the higher end of the pricing scale